babo/bigquery-prezi/prezi.md

 - anywhere -> Google Cloud Storage -> BigQuery Storage
 ???
 - all these demos were against a public dataset
+- Wikipedia is great but what about MY data?
 - to demo it with real data
 - use a "small" CSV file from a public dataset
     - from my machine, using command line, explain while compress